besure94/favorite-music/favorite-music.md

 * The Brian Jonestown Massacre (2019)
 * Fire Doesn't Grow on Trees (2022)
 * The Future Is Your Past (2023)

+[Click here](https://youtu.be/lAueqTRSVp4) to explore my personal favorite album by the BJM.